How To Learn a New Language – 30 Day Language Challenge

 Push yourself outside your comfort zone and take your language learning to the next level by implementing it into every aspect of your life.
 Don’t be scared to post on your Facebook or Instagram and nab yourself a pen pal that you can pass emails back and forth with.

-Day 21 – Play a board game in your target language
+Day 21 – Play a Board Game in your Chosen Language

 Scrabble is a great shout if it applies to the language you’re learning – it may be a slight issue if you’re learning Arabic or Japanese!
 Alternatively, you can play cards and narrate what cards you have in your hand.